 Knowing how much your gold is worth before selling it and you will avoid getting scammed.

-Determining how much your gold is worth per pennyweight (dwt) or gram (g) will help you to know if selling your gold is a good idea, based on how much the buyer is willing to pay.
-The formula for determining gold price per DWT (pennyweight) is: Spot Price/20 x Purity
+Determining how much your gold is worth per pennyweight (dwt) will help you to know if selling your gold is a good idea, based on how much the buyer is willing to pay.
+The formula for determining DWT is: Spot Price/20 x Purity

 If you are selling scrap gold, you should expect to get around 75% of that value when you sell to a gold buyer.
-At $1,300 per ounce, you should get around $20 per pennyweight for your 10K jewelry.
+At $1,100 per ounce, you should get around $17 per pennyweight for your 10K jewelry.
 The other 25% is the business owners profit to cover their overhead.
-You can use the formula above and subsitute the current current gold price and the purity of your gold.
-You can find the current gold spot price at Kitco.com
+You can use the formula above and subsitute the current current gold price and the purity of your gold

-After you separate your real gold from your fake, you will need to separate your gold into karats –including 10K, 14K, 24K, and so on.
+When determining how much your scrap gold is worth, you will first need to separate your gold into karats –including 10K, 14K, 24K, and so on.
 Make a pile of any scrap that you have that is gold-plated.
 If you are uncertain about the karat of your gold, a magnifying glass can be useful for looking inside the bands of rings or on the clasps of chains.

 You can weigh your gold on any household scale to determine the weight of your gold.
 Converting grams or ounces to pennyweights is simple.
 One pennyweight equals 1.5555 grams and one kitchen ounce is equal to 18.23 pennyweights.
 Keep these tips in mind and you will happily discover that the old, broken, unwanted gold jewelry, dental work, and other items that are cluttering up your jewelry box or hiding in your dresser drawer have never been worth more!